Precalculus by Richard Wright

 {(0.50, Bubble Gum), (1.00, Potato Chips), (1.00, Candy)}

 Karl walks by the machine and decides he wants some salty potato chips.
 He does not want the sweet candy.
 He inserts the $1.00 and the machine now has a choice.
 The input of $1.00 is paired with two different outputs: potato chips and candy.
 Remember there are no buttons to push, the machine automatically dispenses the food based on the input.
 The machine randomly chooses candy.
 Karl is upset because he did not get what he wanted.
 Karl says, "The machine does not function!"
 This new relation is not a function.
-Different inputs can go to the same output, but the same input cannot go different outputs.
+Different inputs can go to the same output, but the same input cannot go to different outputs.

 Figure 2 compares relations that are functions and not functions.